 Three murderers wait in a park near the palace.
 They are there to kill Banquo and his son, Fleance.
 Banquo and Fleance arrive on horseback.
 Banquo comments on how it is getting dark.
 The murderers attack them suddenly.
 They manage to kill Banquo.
 As he dies, Banquo tells Fleance to run away and seek revenge.

 Fleance escapes in the confusion.
-One of the murderers notices that Fleance has gotten away.
-They are worried because their task is only half done.
 The murderers decide to tell Macbeth what happened.
 They leave the scene, taking Banquo’s body with them.

 Macbeth Act 3 Scene 3 – Quotes